andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

   - /about.html
 ---

-I am an **AI Scientist (Senior Associate Consultant) at the [Mayo Clinic](https://www.mayoclinic.org/)** in Rochester Minnesota, where I co-direct the AI and Data Analytics (AIDA) team at the [Department of Radiation Oncology](https://www.mayoclinic.org/departments-centers/radiation-oncology/home/orc-20188588).
+I am an **AI Scientist (Senior Associate Consultant) at the [Mayo Clinic](https://www.mayoclinic.org/)** in Rochester, Minnesota, where I co-direct the AI and Data Analytics (AIDA) team at the [Department of Radiation Oncology](https://www.mayoclinic.org/departments-centers/radiation-oncology/home/orc-20188588).
 Our goal is to advance the next generation of AI in cancer care.
 You can find my Mayo Clinic research page [here](https://www.mayo.edu/research/faculty/foong-andrew-ph-d/bio-20583559).